Graham grew up in public housing with his ten sisters and being part of a large family taught Graham to make the most of every opportunity.

 Being able to tackle the big ideas and contributing to the reforms necessary for Victoria is only possible due to the privilege of being the Member for Burwood.
 This is an honour that I have never taken for granted.

-Graham is currently Patron of the Ceres Calisthenics Club, Deakin University Liberal Club and Box Hill Tennis Club.
+Graham has been Patron of the Ceres Calisthenics Club, Deakin University Liberal Club and Box Hill Tennis Club.
 He is a member of the Melbourne Victory Football Club, and supporter of the Hawthorn Football Club.

 Burwood is not just a seat in Parliament.
 Burwood is my home; it is the place where I have brought up my two boys, where they attend school, where they have played with the local football club, the lacrosse club and the soccer clubs.